Kew Gardens: Herbarium

 The Kew Herbarium is one of the largest in the world with approximately 7 million specimens used primarily for taxonomic study.
 The herbarium is rich in types for all regions of the world, especially the tropics, and is currently growing with 30,000 new specimen additions annually through international collaborations.
 The Kew Herbarium is of global importance, attracting researchers from and supporting and engaging in the science of botany all over the world, especially the field of biodiversity.
 A large part of the herbarium has been digitised, and is available to the general public on-line.
 The Index Herbariorum code assigned to the Kew herbarium is K and it is used when citing housed specimens.

 Kew Gardens holds further collections of scientific importance including a Fungarium (for fungi), a plant DNA bank and a seed bank.
 The Kew Fungarium houses approximately 1.25 million specimens of dried fungi.

-Library and archives
+Library and Archives

-The Library, Art & Archives at Kew are one of the world's largest botanical collections, with over half a million items, including books, botanical illustrations, photographs, letters and manuscripts, periodicals, and maps.
+The Library & Archives at Kew are one of the world's largest botanical collections, with over half a million items, including books, botanical illustrations, photographs, letters and manuscripts, periodicals, and maps.
 The Archives, Illustrations, Rare Book collections, Main Library, and Economic Botany Library are housed within the Herbarium building.

 Owing to an agreement signed in 1962, the scope of the collection generally does not overlap that of the Natural History Museum in London, which concerns itself with the flora of Europe and North America.